 In the past, most expats working in Perth were hired to work in the city's booming mining industries and would arrive with a job already secured.
 But now that the mining boom is beginning to slow down, such jobs are becoming scarce.

-The city of Perth is now putting effort into expanding other sectors with potential, such as healthcare, tourism and construction.
-Expats are more likely to find work in these industries than in the mining industry.
+The city is now putting effort into expanding other sectors with potential, such as healthcare, tourism and construction, and expats are more likely to find work in these industries than in the mining industry.
 Overall, the rate of unemployment in Perth is often higher than the national average, so expats should be prepared for a possibly challenging job search.

 How can I meet people when I arrive?